-It is anticipated that a portion (set at a level consistent with its industry peers) of the Company's executive compensation will consist of stock options granted under the Plan.
+It is anticipated that a portion (set at a level consistent with its industry peers) of the Company's executive compensation will consist of stock options and other forms of compensation as provided for in the Plan.
 Such compensation is both "long term" and "at risk" and, accordingly, is directly linked to the achievement of long term value creation.
 As the benefits of such compensation, if any, are not realized by the executives until a significant period of time has passed, the ability of executives to take inappropriate or excessive risks that are beneficial to them from the standpoint of their compensation at the expense of the Company and its shareholders is extremely limited.